RahulPatkiWork/SmartAgro/README.md

 It will soon be available on PlayStore!

 Scope of Repository:
-The repo has code for ecommerce platform, recommendation system for : cross selling, MRP,seasonal wether,soil based crop recommendations, price prediction.Datasets,as used from available government sites.
+The repo has code for ecommerce platform, recommendation system for : cross selling, MRP,seasonal weather,soil based crop recommendations, price prediction.Datasets,as used from available government sites.